top of page

 2. Active Analysis

 Instead of reading the play from start to finish, break it into smaller sections.
-Work through the lines with actions: actors read the text while performing physical tasks (e.g., moving around the stage or interacting with props).
+Work through the lines with actions.
+Actors can read the text while performing physical tasks, such as moving around the stage or interacting with props.
 This helps to immediately feel the rhythm and dynamics of the scene.

 3. Setting Physical Tasks